edwardUL99/ethics-application-system-backend/README.md

 * **ETHICS_CHAIR_EMAIL**: On initial setup of the system, if a user is created with this e-mail address, they are automatically assigned the Chair role
 * **ETHICS_EMAIL_CONTACT**: Specify the e-mail of the committee member to contact (specified also by a property in the [common](common/src/main/resources/common.ethics.properties) configuration).
 Displayed in e-mail footers

+These variables can be set externally or added to the [ethics-env.sh](tools/ethics-env.sh) which is sourced by [run.sh](tools/run.sh) on startup

 ## Testing